Pismis24/NRF52833_TMK_KB/README.md

 ## Known Issues

-* Error occur when manually delete bond, will cause crash and system reset by watchdog(Well, the bonding process will begin after the reset, still work but rather annoying)
+* ~~Error occur when manually delete bond, will cause crash and system reset by watchdog(Well, the bonding process will begin after the reset, still work but rather annoying)~~
+  Fixed by trigger system reset after **PM_EVT_PEERS_DELETE_SUCCEEDED** event happened.